Landlord Selling Rental Property

 If a tenant’s lease has not ended, a landlord may not terminate a lease agreement solely because they are selling or have sold the rental property.
 When a rental property is purchased, if there is a tenant living in the unit whose lease has not ended, the new owner must honor all the terms of conditions of the existing lease; meaning, they may not give the tenant notice to vacate, raise rent, or change the lease or rental agreement in any way until the tenant’s lease ends.
 See our Notice to Vacate, Rent Increase, Change Terms of Tenancy page for details on notices to tenants.

 If a tenant’s lease has ended, a landlord and/or the new owner may give the tenant a 30-day notice to vacate, and it not required to provide a reason for doing so.
-See our Notice to Vacate, Rent Increase, Change Terms of Tenancy page for detials on 30-day notices.
+See our Notice to Vacate, Rent Increase, Change Terms of Tenancy page for details on 30-day notices.